ibois-epfl/TSlam/README.md

   <img src=assets/img/stripetag.png> </img>
 </p>
 <p align = "center">
-  <i>Fig.: Example of a stripe as sticker employed in TSlam.
+  <i>Example of a stripe as sticker employed in TSlam.
 Each stripe contains 50 fiducial markers of 20mm width. </i>
 </p>

 There are two ways you can consume the tags: